Springle3152/ohapp/readme.md

 ## Set up Flask

 First, go into your command line.
 On a Mac, go into the command line by typing "terminal" in Spotlight Search and hitting enter.
 In Windows, type "CMD" in the Windows search bar.
-Once you are in the command line, change directory into Desktop.
+Once you are in the command line, change directory into Desktop by typing
 ```
 $ cd Desktop/
 ```